jes-moore/docx-weaver/README.md

 - **Transform and Comments**: Transforms the document's text and retains the original text in comments for reference.

 ## Requirements
-- Python 3.x
-- python-docx
-- tqdm
+- See Dockerfile / Devcontainer

 ## Installation
 To use WordWeaver, install the required packages using pip: